 G7.
-New tree plantings, preservation of an existing tree, and new native ground cover are proposed within Tract A which allows the development to blend with the natural elements of the property.
+New tree plantings, preservation of 5 existing trees, and new native ground cover proposed within Tract A and stormwater facilities allow the development to blend with the natural elements of the property.
 The project area is otherwise relatively flat land without significant natural features with which to blend.